corrode/corrode.github.io/content/blog/prototyping/index.md

 Here are some typical misbeliefs:

-1. Rust always requires you to handle errors.
-2. Memory safety gets in the way of prototyping.
+1. Memory safety and prototyping just don't go together.
-3. Ownership and borrowing take out the fun of prototyping.
+2. Ownership and borrowing take out the fun of prototyping.
-4. You have to get all the details right from the beginning.
+3. You have to get all the details right from the beginning.
+4. Rust always requires you to handle errors.

 These are all [common misconceptions](https://medium.com/@victor.ronin/love-hate-relationship-with-rust-language-part-2-c36f57d5485d) and they are not true.

-It turns out you can avoid all of these pitfalls and still get a lot of value from prototyping in Rust.
+**It turns out you can avoid all of these pitfalls and still get a lot of value from prototyping in Rust.**
-The interaction between types is the central part of the prototyping stage, and that's where Rust shines compared to other languages.

 ## Problems with Prototyping in Other Languages